RichardAlmeyda/3num-tool/README.md

 To install the required dependencies, use the following command:

 #pip install -r requirements.txt

 #sudo apt install gobuster hydra whatweb

-This will install the necessary Python packages specified in the requirements.txt file.
+This will install the necessary Python packages specified in the requirements.txt file and required tools